Costochondritis

 • Reduced thoracic mobility and stiff rib mechanics

 In some people, upper-back stiffness and poor postural endurance also contribute.
-Related pages such as posture correction physiotherapy and posture exercises may help.
+Helpful related pages include posture correction physiotherapy and posture exercises.

 Your assessment may include:

-• discussion of pain location, behaviour, and aggravating activities
+• discussion of pain location, behaviour, and activity triggers

-• screening for urgent heart, lung, or systemic red flags
+• screening for urgent heart, lung, trauma, or systemic warning signs

 • palpation of the sore rib joints and nearby tissues